Original Description of Aporrhais mexicana by Kellum & Appelt, 1964:

 Locus typicus: Locality on north tributary of Arroyo Ojo de Agua nearly 2 miles N 40° 15' E of the well at Ojo de Agua, Sierra de Tlahualilo, Coahuila, Mexico

-Stratum typicum: Aurora limestone, 133 ft. below the zone of Gryphaea mucronata, Albian, Cretaceous
+Stratum typicum: Aurora limestone, 133 ft. below the zone of Gryphaea mucronata, Albian, lower Cretaceous